 With a developmental edit, I provide a written critique, exploring the book’s strengths, highlighting problems, and exploring ways to make it stronger.
 I include comments throughout the text which highlight recommendations in the letter.
 I also collaborate with you to brainstorm solutions to problems with the manuscript.

-This includes a significant amount of copyediting; however, final copyediting or proofreading will still be needed after the developmental edit is finished.
+Final copyediting or proofreading will still be needed after the developmental edit is finished.